 - Credit licence (if operating under your own): Approximately $2,000 in regulator fees and up to $8,000 in consultant fees.

 - Police history check: $42

-- External Dispute Resolution (EDR) upfront fee: For the Credit Investment Ombudsman (CIO), the upfront fee for an ACL holder is $350 and, for the Financial Ombudsman Service (FOS), the upfront fee is $165.
+- External Dispute Resolution (EDR) upfront fee: For the Australian Financial Complaints Authority (AFCA), the upfront fee for an ACL holder is $350.

 - Professional Indemnity Insurance (PI insurance): The Australian Securities and Investments Commission (ASIC) requires you to have a minimum of $2 million in aggregate and $1 million per claim of PI cover.
 Premiums varies from insurer to insurer so shop around.

 - Cert IV or Diploma: Depending on the registered training provider (RTO), a Certificate IV in Finance and Mortgage Broking (FNS40815) can cost $585 while a Diploma in Finance and Mortgage Broking Management (FNS50315) can $1090.